 by Salim Khalife, Founder & CEO

 A milestone event in the procurement process occurs when the items you’ve ordered arrive in your warehouse.
 Did you get the right product?
 Is it of the quality you expect?
 Was the correct quantity delivered?
 Simple questions, perhaps, but how your company systematically goes about answering them can have major impacts on efficiency, productivity, and ultimately profitability.
-In our continuing series covering the basic steps in the procurement cycle, we take a closer look at the receipt of goods step — what’s involved and why it matters.
+In our continuing series covering the basic steps in the procurement cycle, we take a behind-the-scenes look at the receipt of goods process — what’s involved and why it matters.

 Where does it begin and end?

 The receipt of goods process matches the goods that a company receives with the purchase order you issued to a vendor, verifying that the goods received are what was ordered and that they are undamaged.
 The process starts with the purchase order(PO) and ends with the successful handoff of the goods to the requester and the invoice to the payables department.
 At its most basic, the receipt of goods process consists of three steps:

 - Updating the quantity and posting the receipt

 Often, the vendor invoice is received after the goods have been received, in which case there’s an additional step of matching the invoice with the receiving documents.
 We’ll cover invoice matching in more detail in an upcoming post.